gardehal/python-playlist/README.md

 - restore/add source, have to check on deleted
 - twitter/facebook/instagram as sources for videos?
 - using guids as ids works but if manually sorting through files its hard to find the correct source without gui. change it to source + channel name, e.g. "youtube_SmarterEveryDay"
 - simple graphics interface, preferably in browser
+  - embedded yt stops after 50-70 seconds....
   - ideal case is when video ends, the next one auto plays (if next is background content, also mark as watched?)
   - tab title icon
   - add new source